 Rolling along the roads of Baras en route to Laguna via Mabitac in this 70s photo

 We bade goodbye to the mountains as soon as we entered the municipality (or town) of Famy in Laguna.
 It is a small town whose western tip briefly borders Laguna de Bay.
-Most of the towns in Laguna straddle this great lake, a source of livelihood and many folklores.
+Most towns in Laguna straddle this great lake, a source of livelihood and many folklores.

 From there, the twisting roads of Siniloan led us to the more significant, eastern part of Pangil — vernacular (in singular form) for the ‘fangs of wild boars,’ which were said to be abundant and freely roamed the place.